 The major Nepalese festivals are held during these seasons and pleasant weather makes it an ideal time for trekking in Nepal.
 Also, traveling throughout the country during this time you’ll enjoy the great views of Himalayan mountain peaks.

 Even so, it is possible to visit Nepal throughout the year as Nepal has 4 seasons in a year.
 Each season has its own charm as given below:

-If you love enjoying the nature and want to interact with the amazing wild lives of Nepal.
-Then, the best seasons to visit Nepal is in Spring seasons which starts from March and lasts till May.
+If you love enjoying nature and want to interact with the amazing wild lives of Nepal.
+Then, the best season to visit Nepal is in Spring seasons which starts from March and lasts till May.

 Temperatures in spring are pleasant, but the air in the middle hills can be hazy.
 So, the views might not be good as in autumn.